 Take Courses Like…

-A five-course core curriculum ensures all graduates have immersive, interdisciplinary training, while track and degree options allow you to focus on the areas and skills most aligned with your professional and personal learning goals.
+A five-course core curriculum ensures all graduates, regardless of undergraduate major - have immersive, interdisciplinary training, while track and degree options allow you to focus on the areas and skills most aligned with your professional and personal learning goals.

 Add Opportunities And Experiences

 Students work alongside faculty members to expand the knowledge boundaries of the environmental realm and design improved policies.
 They are trained how to apply analytical techniques to unexplored questions through a research thesis or capstone project.

 The New York metropolitan area has deep roots in environmental protection and our faculty are well-connected to professionals in the region, which ensures that you'll gain meaningful experiences through externships, internships, and research assistant opportunities.